Z-Bolt/Z-Bolt-Cura-Profiles/README.md

 Currently supported printer series are Z-Bolt Limited, Z-Bolt Limited Plus, Z-Bolt L32 / S32, Z-Bolt S300, Z-Bolt S600.

 Installation instructions:
-1. Download and install current version of Ultimaker Cura.
+1. Download and install 4.12.1 version of Ultimaker Cura.
-2. Download profiles (Code -> Download ZIP) from this repository.
+2. Download profiles (Releases -> Download latest ZIP) from this repository.
 3. Move "resources" folder from downloaded archive to the root Cura directory and merge with replacement.
 4. Start Cura and select printer profile corresponding to your printer model.